 Australian and New Zealand readers should choose their packing cubes and thermals from the great choice at Kathmandu – my choice for thermals and packing cubes when I travel:Choose Kathmandu thermal tops Find packing cubes here

 This list will work perfectly as a packing list for two weeks in Europe.
 But by choosing every garment carefully, I’ve planned a packing list that will work for longer – much longer.
 Because every item goes with every other item, I’m able to wear a total of 48 different outfits, not including scarves and my coat.
+Add a cross body bag, and you are good to go!

 You can easily adapt this list to accommodate a Europe backpacking packing list, a Paris packing list or even work out what to pack for a trip to Europe in winter.
 Use these principles for how to pack for Europe, and the number of items I’ve outlined, and choose something that fits with your personal fashion style, your travel style and when you are travelling.